geonetwork/geonetwork/docs/manual/docs/GN4-Integration/auth-jwt.md

 The standard way of handling JWT signature validation is to use a JWK Set.
 This is fairly easy to do.

+> [!WARNING]
+> If you get an error like `ParseException: Missing required "keys" member` then you've likely
+> forgotten to do the last step (impeding your JWK into another JSON file) that turns the
+> generated JWK into a JWK Set.

 1. Use [https://jwkset.com/generate](https://jwkset.com/generate) to convert your `certificate_pub.crt` to a JWK.<br>
   a. copy the text from `certificate_pub.crt` into the first section - "`PEM encoded key or certificate`" <br>
   b. choose a `Key ID` (you'll need this, below)<br>